jbcodeforce/aws-studies/docs/infra/networking.md

 ## Network ACLs

-Define traffic rule at the subnet level.
+Defines traffic rule at the subnet level.
 One NACL per subnet.
 A NACL specifies rules with number that defines evaluation priority.
 The last rule is an asterisk and denies a request in case of no rule matches.

 ![](./images/nacl-default.png)